-- 1. consistently missing meetings, or not attending meetings for their entirety, without a valid reason. - 2. not responding to a written, voicemail and/or email request made by Committee or Sub- Committee leadership, Strand Coordinator and/or an Executive Committee Member. - 3. failing to complete an assigned task in a timely manner; and/or - 4. engaging in acts of discrimination or intolerance.
+- 1. consistently missing meetings, or not attending meetings for their entirety. - 2. not responding to a written, voicemail and/or email request made by Committee or Sub- Committee leadership, Strand Coordinator and/or an Executive Committee Member. - 3. failing to complete an assigned task in a timely manner; and/or - 4. engaging in acts of discrimination or intolerance.